Adarsh-Model-Trains/IrSensor-Block-Occpancy-Detection-Lib/README.md

 ```

 ## use lib method for know the block state
+* bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(BLOCKNO);
+* will return the if block is occupoied other wise false in all other cases
 ```
 void loop() {

   .......

-  //bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(BLOCKNO); // this will return true / false based on occupancy of block bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(blockNumber);
+   bool isBlockOccuipied = blockSensors.isSensorBlockOccupied(blockNumber);
   ..........
 }